Wenpiner/WProxy/README.md

   The proxy server will forward the request to the specified target address and port based on these fields.

 ### ⚠️ Notes
-1. `X-Proxy-Secret` corresponds to the `password` in the configuration file.
+1. `Proxy-Authorization` corresponds to the `BasicAuth` authentication method.
 If no password is set, this field is not required.

 # Service Management